Type Design

 MT Mighty Mono

 Mighty Mono is a low-contrast, geometric monospaced typeface.
-It is my interpretation with the letterforms that I have been familiar with since primary school in Vietnam, such as the ‘i’ with the little tail, or the single- storey ‘a’ and ‘g’.
+It is an interpretation with the letterforms that Thy has been familiar with since primary school in Vietnam, such as the ‘i’ with the little tail, or the single-storey ‘a’ and ‘g’.

 Released with